 One of the most common questions I, as a decorating enthusiast, am asked by friends in nesting mode is “Where can I find an affordable _________ for my home?”
 It’s fairly easy to answer: flea markets, vintage shops, and a few of my go-to budget-friendly retailers.
-However, the second-most common question—“What’s the cost of an interior designer?”—always throws me for a loop.
+The second-most common question—“What’s the cost of an interior designer?”—always throws me for a loop.

-If you hire an interior designer, you can set your budget for furniture and décor at basically any number you’re comfortable with (though don’t be surprised if they to upsell you)… but the bill for your design services can easily and quickly rack up, and it can vary greatly, though there are some affordable interior design options out there.
+If you hire an interior designer, you can set your budget for furniture and décor at basically any number you’re comfortable with…but the bill for your design services can easily and quickly rack up, and it can vary greatly.

 All designers work differently.
 Some charge an hourly rate (anywhere from $100 to $500 per hour is common), a flat fee (several thousand dollars to as high as five figures), or a percentage of the project costs.
 The common thread?
-It’s usually way more than you bargained for.
+Those fees are above and beyond the cost of the products you purchase.

-That’s all changing, however, thanks to a select few online platforms that are making interior design affordable and transparent—and still profitable for designers.
+The industry is changing, however, thanks to a select few online platforms that are making interior design more affordable and transparent—and still profitable for designers.
 Knowing the real costs of an interior designer upfront used to be a farfetched dream, but now it’s a reality, courtesy of Decorist, Laurel & Wolf, Homepolish, and Havenly.
 Read on to hear about these game-changing startups.